Rectus/openxr-steamvr-passthrough/readme.md

 - Override mode for applying passthrough to applications that do not support it.
 The passthrough view can be blended using chroma keying.
 - The floor projection height can be shifted up to get correct projection on an horizontal surface such as a desk.
 - EXPERIMENTAL: Supports 3D stereo reconstruction to estimate projection depth, using OpenCV.
 Includes support for Weighted Least Squares disparity filtering, and Fast Bilateral Solver filtering.
-- EXPERIMENTAL: Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.
+- Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.
+- Supports compositing the passthrough based on scene depth, for applications that supply depth buffers.

 ### Limitations ###